johnnymosby/duke_streamlit_app/README.md

 # Text Generation Web App

+You can access it by following the link: https://ruslan.streamlit.app/.

 The app is built and hosted by Streamlit.
 You can use it to generate a text as a response to a prompt.
 The generative model is GPT-2 provided by HuggingFace.

 ## Building and deploying